bowenbee/PowerPlatform/Alphabet Selector/README.md

 ## Installation Instructions

-1. Be sure the "Export and import components" feature under settings > Retired is enabled
+1. Within the Canvas App Studio, be sure the "Export and import components" feature is enabled under Settings > Updates > Retired
 2. Download the component .msapp file to your local system.
 3. Within your Component Library or Canvas App go to Components > Import Components
 4. Choose the Upload File option and upload the .msapp file